 Price: SR 337 – SR 450 ($90-$120, £63-£84) per night

 A more affordable option, the Ibis on Olaya Street offers a comfortable stay with excellent service.
 It has a fantastic location, right across the street from the Kingdom Centre Tower, and within 30 KM of the King Khalid International Airport.

 Price: SR 942 – SR 1,488 ($251-$397, £176-£278) per night

 The InterContinental describes itself as “an oasis in the desert”, a fair claim given all that it has to offer.
 Not only does it have incredible, modern rooms – but also beautiful gardens, complimented by a range of sporting facilities.
 From a 9-hole golf course to floodlit tennis courts, you won’t even want to leave the hotel!

-The Weather in RiyadhLike most, if not all Middle Eastern states, Saudi Arabia is hot throughout the course of the year.
+The Weather in RiyadhLike most Middle Eastern states, Saudi Arabia is hot and sunny throughout the course of the year.

-However, its warmest time period is typically between May and September, with January and February seeing the lowest average temperatures.
+Its warmest months fall between May and September, while January and February enjoy the lowest average temperatures.

-If you’re looking to go for a happy medium, where temperatures are not too hot, then March, April, October and November are you best bets.
+If you’re looking to go for a happy medium, where temperatures are pleasant and moderate, then March, April, October and November are your best bets.